A guide for parents in Canada

 Options for parents in rural, remote or northern communities

-• While regulated child care may be more limited in rural communities than in larger population centres, it is not nonexistent.
-Parents in rural communities should be aware that some regulated child care may be available, so it’s important to check out the specific province/territory and local community using the tools provided in this website.
+• Although regulated child care is more limited in rural communities, it is not nonexistent.
+Parents in rural communities should be aware that some regulated child care may be available, so it’s important to check out your specific province/territory and local community using the child care search tools in each provincial/territorial section of this website.